Catsoft-Studios/MuZIP/README.md

 ### Final lines

 Note that when you execute `./muzip` you can modify 3 variables called `p`, `q` and `alpha`.
-Those values represent the number of quads the image is splited.
+Those values represent the number of quads the image is split.
 To understand this better head to [catsoft-studios.com/projects][1] and select MuZIP to read the article about how MuZIP works.